idealife/idealife.github.io/README.md

 # idealife.github.io
 http://idealife.github.io

-It is the record of my technology life!!
+It is the record of my technology life!!!